The following courses are highly recommended for all BRIDGE positions:

 Student Director (SD)/Recruitment & Retention Organizing Committee (RROC) Representative

 The Student Director will have oversight over BRIDGE’s programs and coordinators.
-They will work towards supporting and helping build cohesion and unity within BRIDGE, the SRRC, and the greater Filipino/Filipina/Filipinx and Pilipinx/Pilipinx-American community at UC Davis.
+They will work toward supporting and helping build cohesion and unity within BRIDGE, the SRRC, and student communities engaged in Filipinx/Pilipinx-American organizations, culture, and advocacy at UC Davis.

 The Student Director will be responsible for:

-• Serving on the UC Davis Fil Am Presidents Board (FORCE- Filipinxs Organizing Retention & Community Empowerment).
+Serving as a SRRC representative on the UC Davis Fil Am Presidents Board (FORCE- Filipinxs Organizing Retention & Community Empowerment).

 The Recruitment and Retention Organizing Committee (RROC) is the decision-making body of the Student Recruitment & Retention Center.
 As a RROC representative, the Student Director forms part of this governing board and holds voting privileges.
 RROC has oversight for all SRRC finances, SRRC operations and recruitment/retention initiatives.
 Furthermore, RROC provides advocacy surrounding issues of educational equity.